ourofoundation/ouro/ouro-03-structure.md

 Inspired by classical elements, Ouro organizes assets into four categories that represent different types of value:

-### 🜃 Earth — Data
+### 🜃 Earth — Files & Datasets

-**Files and Datasets**

-The foundation.
-Raw material that everything else builds upon.
+Earth is the foundation: raw material that everything else builds on.

-- Upload datasets and files
+- Upload files and datasets
-- Share or monetize them via web or API
-- Structured data that can be queried, analyzed, and built upon
+- Unstructured and structured data that can be queried, analyzed, and built upon
+- Web UI supports rich previews for many formats (including PDF, 3D models, and molecules/crystals)

 Earth assets are typically monetized via **pay-to-unlock** — a one-time fee that grants access.